Current NSW Statutory Legacy for Intestacy (July–October 2025): $591,825.78

 Statutory Legacy Example

-If someone dies leaving a spouse and two adult children from a previous relationship, the estate (after paying debts, funeral expenses, and administration costs) is distributed as follows:
+If someone died on 30 September 2025 leaving a spouse and two adult children from a previous relationship, leaving a net distributable estate of $1,000,000.00 (after paying debts, funeral expenses, and administration costs), the estate is distributed as follows:

 Why This Matters